-Most wrongful death lawyers handle these cases on contingency.
+Most wrongful death lawyers handle these cases on a contingency basis.
 This means you won’t have any upfront charges.
-That said, some firms will ask for an initial retaining fee.
+That being said, some firms will ask for an initial retaining fee.
 You should consider this before you sign any contract.
-Filing a wrongful death claim won’t bring back your loved one; however, it may help you to recover compensation that can be used towards bills, expenses, your children’s college, and more.
+Filing a wrongful death claim won’t bring back your loved one but it may help you recover compensation that can be used to cover bills, expenses, your children’s college fund, and more.
 For many people, these claims provide a sense of closure.
 If you would like to learn more about the process and whether or not you should take legal action, please call The Law Office of Eglet Adams.

 How Do I Prepare for a Consultation?

 There are two primary reasons why you need to act quickly.
-First, the law only grants the families of wrongful death victims so long to file a legal claim.
+First, the law gives families of wrongful death victims a limited amount of time to file a legal claim.
 If you wait too long, you may be barred from seeking compensation.
 Second, the strength of your case may be dependent on evidence that could potentially become compromised over time.
-Acting quickly better ensures that your case remains as strong as it can possibly be.
+Acting quickly better ensures that your case remains as strong as possible.

-Additionally, if you have access to any medical records relevant to diagnosis and treatment of your loved one’s injuries, please bring these as well.
-If your loved one died in an accident and there were witnesses to that accident, please bring their names and contact information.
-Finally, any photos, videos, or other relevant documentation that you think might help us assess your case fully should be brought along to the consultation as well.
+Additionally, if you have access to any medical records relevant to the diagnosis and treatment of your loved one’s injuries, please bring these as well.
+If your loved one died in an accident and there were witnesses, please bring their names and contact information.
+Finally, any photos, videos, or other relevant documentation that you think might help us assess your case should be brought along to the consultation as well.

 What if I’m Unsure of Whether I Have Grounds for Legal Action?

-If we can establish that the party that caused your loved one harm owed your loved one a so-called “duty of care,” breached that duty, and your loved one was injured as a direct result of that breach, you’ll have grounds for a strong case.
+If we can establish that the party that caused your loved one harm owed them a duty of care, breached that duty, and your loved one was killed as a direct result of that breach, you may have grounds for a strong case.

 Fatal Bike Accidents

-When sharing Las Vegas, NV roads with taxicabs, cars, buses, trains, commercial trucks, bicycles, and motorcycles, everyone who is controlling one of these vehicles is responsible for driving carefully and ensuring the safety of others.
-The duty of care for which each vehicle is responsible depends largely on the type of vehicle, whether the vehicle is privately or publicly owned, and the type and amount of damage that can be caused.
+When sharing Las Vegas, NV, roads with taxicabs, cars, buses, trains, commercial trucks, bicycles, and motorcycles, everyone who is operating one of these vehicles is responsible for driving carefully and ensuring the safety of others.
+The duty of care that each operator owes to others depends largely on the type of vehicle, whether the vehicle is privately or publicly owned, and the type and extent of damage that vehicle can cause.

 Fatal Bicyclist Accident Statistics

-How To Pay for Costs After a Bicycle Accident
+How to Cover Costs After a Fatal Bicycle Accident

-Getting hit by a car while riding your bike could result in serious injuries because you don’t have the protection you would have when inside a car, van or truck.
-If you’ve been injured in a biking accident, where do you turn for compensation?
-How are you going to pay for your injuries and property damage?
+Getting hit by a car while riding a bike can result in serious or fatal injuries because cyclists don’t have the same protection occupants have when inside a car, van, or truck.
+If you’ve lost a loved one in a biking accident, where do you turn for compensation?

 The Driver’s Auto Insurance Coverage

-If the driver who hit you is properly insured, you would seek compensation from his or her auto insurance coverage.
-It’s possible the driver doesn’t have enough insurance, and in that case, you might choose to sue him or her instead.
-Either way, you can often find the compensation you deserve by looking in the direction of the driver who hit you on your bike.
+If the driver who hit your loved one is properly insured, you can seek compensation from his or her auto insurance coverage.
+It’s possible the driver may not have enough insurance to cover costs, and in that case, you might choose to sue the driver instead.
+Either way, you can often find the compensation you deserve by looking in the direction of the driver who caused your loved one’s death.

-It’s possible your own auto insurance coverage could pay for your injuries if you are hit while riding a bike.
-If you have uninsured or underinsured motorist coverage and the other driver indeed has little or no coverage, you could file a claim with your own insurance company.
-You can often get your bike repaired with uninsured or underinsured motorist coverage.
-If the accident is a hit-and-run, uninsured motorists often cover those types of situations.
+It’s possible your loved one’s auto insurance coverage could provide compensation if your loved one was hit and killed while riding a bike.
+If your loved one had uninsured or underinsured motorist coverage and the other driver involved has little or no coverage, you could file a claim with your loved one’s insurance company.
+Your loved one’s uninsured or underinsured motorist coverage can also provide compensation if their accident was a hit-and-run.

-Personal health insurance is a great way to pay for the expenses associated with auto/bicycle accidents.
-Keep in mind that personal health insurance is only going to help you pay for injuries sustained in a biking accident.
-You would have to find another way to pay for property damage.
-If you are filing a lawsuit against the driver, your personal health insurance company might place a lien on your settlement to get reimbursed if you win your case.
+Personal health insurance is a common way to pay for the expenses associated with auto/bicycle accidents.
+Keep in mind that personal health insurance is only going to help pay for injuries sustained in a biking accident.
+You would have to find another way to get compensation for other damages.
+If you are filing a lawsuit against the driver responsible for your loved one’s death, their personal health insurance company might place a lien on your settlement for reimbursement if you win your case.

 A great number of people hit while riding a bike don’t have bicycle insurance, though it is an option.
-If you are an avid biker, or if biking is your sole means of transportation, it’s possible you have already purchased specific bicycle insurance.
-Contact your insurer so you understand the type of coverage you have.
+If you or someone you love are an avid biker, or if biking is your sole means of transportation, it’s possible you or they have already purchased specific bicycle insurance.
+Contact your insurer so you understand the type of coverage available.

 Not all homeowner’s insurance policies cover bicycle collisions, but some do.
-You typically wouldn’t have any medical costs paid for through your homeowner’s insurance, but there’s a chance you could get property damages compensated.
-Your insurer can help you understand what benefits you have.
+You typically wouldn’t have any medical costs paid for through your loved one’s homeowner’s insurance, but there’s a chance you could get compensation for property damage if your loved one included their bicycle in their home insurance policy.
+The insurer can help you understand what benefits are available.

-We are aware that bike accidents take the lives of many innocent people each year.
-If your loved one was killed in a bike accident or another fatal incident, and you suspect another party was at-fault, call our law firm now.
+Bicycle accidents take the lives of many innocent people every year.
+If your loved one was killed in a bike accident or another fatal incident, and you suspect another party was at fault, call our law firm now.

 Rules of the Road to Stay Safe

-Bicyclists should always be aware and heed the rules of the road in order to reduce their risk of being killed in a bike accident.
+Bicyclists should always be aware and heed the rules of the road to reduce their risk of a bike accident.
 Some of these rules include:

 - Bikes are restricted from using sidewalks in many municipalities, although it is not a state law in Nevada.

-- Some Nevada highways are open to bikers and others are not.
-Highways that are off limits to cyclists will have signs warning bikers to exit.
+- Some Nevada highways are open to bikes and others are not.
+Highways that are off-limits to cyclists will have signs warning bikers to exit.

-- At least one hand must be on the handlebars at all times, including when the bicyclist is carrying a package
+- At least one hand must be on the handlebars at all times, even when the bicyclist is carrying a package

-- Bicyclists must use hand signals before they can turn left or right
+- Bicyclists must use hand signals when they can turn left or right

-Traffic rules and regulations were created primarily to protect bicyclists as they are in a more precarious situation than motor vehicles; however, bicyclists owe a duty of care to anyone with whom they share the road, whether pedestrians, motor vehicles, buses, or other vehicles.
+These traffic rules and regulations were created primarily to protect bicyclists as they are in a more precarious situation but bicyclists owe a duty of care to anyone with whom they share the road, including pedestrians, motor vehicles, buses, or other vehicles.

-If you have lost a loved one in a fatal bike accident, contact The Law Office of Eglet Adams to speak with a Las Vegas, NV wrongful death lawyer to find out what legal recourse you may have.
+If you have lost a loved one in a fatal bike accident or another negligent incident, contact The Law Office of Eglet Adams to speak with a Las Vegas, NV, wrongful death lawyer who can help you evaluate your options for legal recourse.